MicrosoftDocs/azure-devops-docs/docs/pipelines/library/task-groups.md

    :::image type="content" source="media/publish-version-task-group.png" alt-text="Screenshot that shows publishing a preview version of a task group.":::

-1. You can now select the new production-ready version in a build or release pipeline that already contains the task group.
+1. You can now select the new production-ready version in a pipeline that already contains the task group.
 When you add the task group from the **Add tasks** panel, it automatically selects the new production-ready version.
 You can edit the pipeline to use an earlier version.

    :::image type="content" source="media/use-version-task-group.png" alt-text="Screenshot that shows using an updated version of a task group.":::